 In the assessment of the application, DFF will take the criteria below into account.
-Besides requiring the application to be within the framework of the thematic areas, the project's quality and the applicant's qualifications are the two most significant assessment criteria.
+Besides requiring the application to be within the framework of the thematic area, the project's quality and the applicant's qualifications are the two most significant assessment criteria.

-As part of the assessment, DFF emphasises that the individual criteria should be met to the greatest extent possible.
-For the individual expert committee there will always be a concrete, overall evaluation, where individual criteria can be fulfilled to a greater or lesser extent.
+DFF emphasises as part of the assessment that the individual criteria should be met to the greatest extent possible.
+The expert committee will always undertake a concrete, overall evaluation of the project in question, where individual criteria can be fulfilled to a greater or lesser extent.
 Thus, not all criteria will be relevant to all applications.
 Because of the competition between applications, it is not a given that meeting the criteria will result in a grant.